 Why am I sharing all this?
 It’s because October is Pastor Appreciation Month, and – as a former pastor – I want to encourage you to go out of your way in the coming weeks to encourage and uplift your pastor.

 - Pray.
 I’m sure most of you pray for your pastor.
 Thank you for doing that.
 If you aren’t making your pastor a focus in your prayer time, commit to do that this month.
-Tell your pastor that you’re praying for him.

 - Say something.
 A word of affirmation and encouragement costs you nothing, but I guarantee it means so much more than you can imagine to your pastor.
-Tell him how much you appreciate him and his family.

 - Break down the walls.
 Disagreements can arise that build up walls between people in the congregation, and between people and the pastor.
 I had to deal with it in my church, and my grandfather dealt with it in his church.
 Make Pastor Appreciation Month a time of reconciliation, where you put aside the differences and focus together on the Gospel.